High-Redshift Galaxy Candidates at $z = 9-10$ as Revealed by JWST Observations of WHL0137-08: Methods

+We also require additional non-detections as a function of the redshift selection window as follows.
+For the $9.7 \le z < 13$ sample, we require the F115W SNR $< 1.5$.
+For the $z \ge 13$ sample, we require the F115W and F150W SNR $< 1.5$.
+These filters are bluer than \Lya\ at these corresponding redshifts.

+Additionally, we ran \eazypy\ restricting the maximum redshift to $z < 7$.
+We then calculate the difference of the best-fit $\chi^2$ for these ``low-redshift" solutions and the best-fit $\chi^2$ for the high-redshift solutions.
+For our high-redshift sample, we require a conservative $\Delta \chi^2 > 9$, ruling out the low-redshift model at $\ge 3\sigma$ significance \citep{Harikane2023}.

-As an additional check, we also calculated photometric redshifts using \eazypy\ with the recently-added SFHZ templates.
+As a further check, we also calculated photometric redshifts using \eazypy\ with the recently-added SFHZ templates.
 These templates have redshift-dependent star formation histories (SFH) that disfavor star formation starting earlier than the age of the universe at a given epoch.
-We excluded candidates from our high-redshift sample where these templates prefer a low-redshift ($\zbest < 8.2$) solution.
+We excluded candidates from our high-redshift sample where these templates prefer a low-redshift ($\zbest < 8.5$) solution.

-Our results do not appear to be strongly dependent on the current uncertainties in the NIRCam zeropoints, which appear to be converging based on in-flight data \citep{Boyer2022, Nardiello2022}.
-The most recent calibration \texttt{jwst\_0989.pmap} alters flux measurements by $<$3\% for all filters analyzed here.
-Uncertainties may remain at the few-percent level, which will improve in the coming months with ongoing calibration of the \JWST\ detectors.